Mohamed Hussein Roble: Political career

-Appointment as Prime Minister
+Appointment as prime minister

 He was appointed to the post of prime minister by Mohamed Abdullahi Mohamed in September 2020.
-In his initial address to parliament after taking office he pledged to form a cabinet which would steer Somalia through the 2021 election transion.
+In his initial address to parliament after taking office, he pledged to form a cabinet which would steer Somalia through the 2021 election transition.
 Roble re-appointed Khadar Mohamed Gulaid as deputy prime minister and he appointed 26 ministers to his cabinet, 15 of whom are from the previous cabinet.
 The new cabinet includes 17 state ministers, and 4 women.

 2020 Galkayo bombing

 On December 18, 2020, Roble was due to address a gathering at a stadium in Galkayo.
 Minutes before his arrival, a suicide bomber blew himself up outside the stadium, killing seven civilians and three soldiers.
 Roble offered his deepest condolences to the families and friends of the victims and called for unity among the Somali people in the struggle against terrorism to promote peace and development in the country.